ecmwf/climetlab/docs/contributing/normalize.rst

 ``@normalize(name, values, aliases={}, multiple=None, **kwargs)``

-The ``@normalize`` decorator the arguments provided when calling the the decorated function, modifies it if needed, and provides a normalised value to the function.
+The ``@normalize`` decorator transforms the arguments provided when calling the decorated function, modifies it if needed, and provides a normalised value to the function.
 It ensures that the value in the function is what is expected to be processed by the function.

 values
-    If `values` is a list, the list of allowed values for the parameter.
+    If `values` is a list, the list provides allowed values for the parameter.
     If `values` is a string, it is expected to be a shortcut similar to "type(options)" where `type` is one of the following: 'date', 'date-list', 'bounding-box'.